Demon-Roach: Welcome to show business, kid.

 Finally, in some cases, it may result from using stuff that was never meant to be a cover.
 A classic example is concept art, which can end up way off-base from the final product, but still look nice enough and roughly similar enough to be pressed into service as such.

-Many of these overlap with Sexy Packaging and Contemptible Cover, and often feature Lady Not-Appearing-in-This-Game or Advertised Extras.
-Compare with Never Trust a Trailer, Wolverine Publicity, Bait-and-Switch Credits, Super Dickery, Never Trust a Title and enjoy this i09 gallery.
+Many of these overlap with Sexy Packaging, and often feature Lady Not-Appearing-in-This-Game or Advertised Extras.
+Compare with Never Trust a Trailer, Wolverine Publicity, Bait-and-Switch Credits, Superdickery, and Never Trust a Title.

 For cover illustrations that whiten dark-skinned characters, see Race Lift.
 For in-book illustrations, see Unreliable Illustrator.
 For magazines that sometimes put a bit of skin on their cover even though the interior is about gaming, sports, or whatever, see Fanservice Cover.